 Let’s see the best way to discover Malta and getting around

 If you are on the way to visiting the archipelago of Malta, you have must be aware of the options for getting around to save time and, possibly, money.
 Like many other small islands, Malta has no subway or trains and the only public transportation to discover the country is the bus.
-Alternatively, it’s possible to rent a car or moto/bike but, for different reasons, they are not always the best option.
+Alternatively, it’s possible to rent a car or moto/bike, but they are not always the best option for different reasons.

 How to reach the different areas of the Island from Malta International Airport

 The International Airport of Malta is situated on the southwest side of the Island next to Luqa and Gudja villages, and it is the only airport in the archipelago.
 It is around 10 km far from Valletta (13 km from St.Julian’s-Sliema, 20 km from Bugibba) and well linked with the different towns of the Island through buses and taxi.
 In the arrivals hall, you’ll find the tourist office (on your left side).

 Means of transport at the airport:

 - Bus: It is the cheapest option which connects the Airport with the rest of the Island.
 The single ride costs 1,50 € during winter and 2 € in summer (3 € night service).
 The bus stops are right in front of the arrivals area, where you’ll also find a table with schedule and routes.
 You’ll find a small office of Malta Public Transport in the arrivals area (next to the pharmacy) where you can buy the bus card for tourists (the single ride is purchased directly on board).
 Click here to see the official website of Malta transport.

 - Taxi: in the arrivals area, you will find a kiosk where you must book your taxi ride.
 A trip to Valletta costs about € 17, for Sliema € 20 and Bugibba € 28.